 I needed engaging lessons that got my students excited about reading, but also reached Level 4 of the Depth and Knowledge (DOK) chart.
 The traditional methods of reading a hard copy story and answering comprehension questions is what I wanted to gear away from because the future of education is a digitized classroom.

 I found the results of using Storyboard That regularly in my classroom to be staggering.
 Using Storyboard That every other week helped contribute to close my students’ Lexile measure gap by an average of two grade levels.
 My students were pleading with me to finish their storyboards, finish at home or even stay after school to continue working on assignments.
 In four years of teaching, I have truly never seen engagement on this level.

 I moved to the Boston area and decided to help grow the company I quickly began so passionate about.
 I joined Storyboard That because I personally experienced how the product enhances student engagement and performance in the classroom.
 I wanted to join a credible company that prioritizes student outcomes.
 I recommend Storyboard That to any educator looking to move towards the future of education, the digitized world of storytelling.

 Storyboard That loves to hear success stories from teachers.
-Here are some of the great stories!
+Here are a few of the great stories we've received!

 Want to share your success story?
-Feel free to email us at firstname.lastname@example.org
+Email us at email@example.com

 This past spring, I used Storyboard That as an assessment project to show understanding of The Hero's Journey and how it connects to stirs elements and plot.
 I teach 7th grade, so getting all of my students to master these concepts can be challenging, especially for my boys.
 They also had to present their creations to the class.
 This project was a total success!
 Some of the best ones were done by my boys!
 This was a great way to engage my at-risk students and help them to understand and demonstrate some of the most essential skills in writing a story.
 Thank you for being a part of this success.